konflic/tasks/files/exercises.md

 ## Ex 3:

-Write a script that parse exmaple.csv and outputs to console following information:
+Write a script that parse sample.csv and outputs to console following information:
 ```
 Total balances: $1,000,000
 Female: $500,000.00